riotkit-org/riotkit-harbor/docs/source/index.rst

 - Automatic backups to external server (File Repository integration)
 - Ready-to-use SMTP relay, easy to configure
 - Support for git-based projects mounted as volumes
-- Updater to keep your template up-to-date with docker-project-template
+- Updater to keep your template up-to-date with RiotKit's Harbor
 - Templating system for generating configuration files
 - Database migrations
 - Maintenance mode